OPS-E2E-PPE/VBA-Docs/Language/Reference/User-Interface-Help/datediff-function.md

 ## Remarks

-You can use the **DateDiff** function to determine how many specified time intervals exist between two dates.
+Use the **DateDiff** function to determine how many specified time intervals exist between two dates.
 For example, you might use **DateDiff** to calculate the number of days between two dates, or the number of weeks between today and the end of the year.

 To calculate the number of days between _date1_ and _date2_, you can use either Day of year ("y") or Day ("d").
 When _interval_ is Weekday ("w"), **DateDiff** returns the number of weeks between the two dates.
 If _date1_ falls on a Monday, **DateDiff** counts the number of Mondays until _date2_.
 It counts _date2_ but not _date1_.